yezyilomo/django-restql/docs/querying_data.md

         fields = ['id', 'username', 'email']
 ```

-A regular request returns all fields as specified on a DRF serializer, in fact **Django RESTQL** doesn't handle this request at all.
-Below is an example of regular request, as you see all fields are returned as specified on `UserSerializer`.
+Here a regular request returns all fields as specified on a DRF serializer, in fact **Django RESTQL** doesn't handle this(regular) request at all.
+Below is an example of a regular request and its response

 `GET /users`